 Our medical attorneys are privileged to represent individuals harmed by defective medical devices.
-Our attorneys are honored to be among an exclusive group of trial lawyers that are willing and able to stand against medical device companies.
-Our team of experienced attorneys represent victims with a wide range of injuries against many different companies that manufacture and market defective medical devices.
-All too often we find that the top priority of device makers is profit, not patient health.
+Our attorneys are honored to be among an exclusive group of trial lawyers willing and able to stand against medical device companies.
+Our team of experienced attorneys represents victims with a wide range of injuries against many different companies that manufacture and market defective medical devices.
+All too often, we find that the top priority of device makers is profit, not patient health.
 Rather than readily investigate potential safety problems, they are slow to examine and even slower to admit a device is defective or dangerous.

-If you are an individual who has been injured by a defective medical device, let us provide the strength you need to obtain justice.
+If you are an individual who a defective medical device has injured, let us provide the strength you need to obtain justice.
 As your attorney, we will work closely with you as together we fight to make things right.
 If you feel you have a claim, our attorneys would like to talk to you.
 You may be entitled to compensation.
 Contact us today for a free, no-obligation legal consultation.

 Let us put our resources to work for you.
 If you are an attorney, we can competently and conscientiously assist you in handling any group of cases, no matter how large.